|

 Florida church plans Qur'an burning on 9/11 anniversary

-Newscast Media Gainesville, Fla -- I first reported on this story over a month ago as the mainstream media ignored it.
-Well, the Florida pastor says the burning of the Quran will continue.
-His church plans to commemorate the September 11 attacks by burning Qurans, which has caused such a stir and even condemnation from some Christian groups.
-Pastor Terry Jones said on Wednesday that his plan to burn the Islamic holy book is intended to draw attention to his belief that "something's wrong."
+Newscast Media Gainesville, Fla -- A Florida church plans to commemorate the September 11 attacks by burning Qurans, which has caused such a stir and even condemnation from some Christian groups.

 The